21 Sprint Retrospective Anti-Patterns Impeding Scrum Teams

 The purpose of the Sprint Retrospective is to plan ways to increase quality and effectiveness.

-By any standard, this is a compelling pitch as it addresses the why, the what, and the how of the retrospective.
+By any standard, this is a compelling pitch of the benefits of Retrospectives, addressing the why, the what, and the how.

 Sprint Retrospective Anti-Patterns

-No matter the frequency of your retrospectives you should always watch out for the following Sprint Retrospective anti-patterns from the Scrum Team, the Development Team, the Scrum Master, as well as the organization:
+No matter the frequency of your Retrospectives, you should always watch out for the following Sprint Retrospective anti-patterns from the Scrum team, the Developers, the Scrum Master, as well as the organization:

 Sprint Retrospective Anti-Patterns of the Scrum Team

-- #NoRetro: There is no retrospective as the team believes there is nothing to improve, and the Scrum Master accepts this notion.
-(There is no such thing as an agile Nirwana where everything is just perfect.
+- #NoRetro: There is no Retrospective as the team believes there is nothing to improve, and the Scrum Master accepts this notion.
+(There is no such thing as an agile Nirwana where everything is perfect.
 As people say: becoming agile is a journey, not a destination, and there is always something to improve.)

-- Dispensable buffer: The team cancels retrospectives if more time is needed to accomplish the Sprint Goal.
-(The retrospective as a Sprint emergency reserve is a common sign of cargo cult Scrum.
-I believe, it is even a worse anti-pattern than not having a retrospective because there is presumably nothing to improve.
-That is just an all too human fallacy bordering on hubris.
-However, randomly canceling a retrospective to achieve a Sprint Goal is a clear sign that the team does not understand basic principles, such as empiricism and continuous improvement.
-If the Scrum Team repeatedly does not meet the Sprint Goal, it should inspect what is going on here.
+- Dispensable buffer: The Scrum team cancels Retrospectives if more time is needed to accomplish the Sprint Goal.
+(The Retrospective as a Sprint emergency reserve is a common sign of cargo cult Scrum.
+I believe it is even a worse anti-pattern than not having a retrospective because there is presumably nothing to improve.
+That is just an all-too-human fallacy bordering on hubris.
+However, randomly canceling a Retrospective to achieve a Sprint Goal clearly shows that the team does not understand basic principles, such as empiricism and continuous improvement.
+If the Scrum team repeatedly does not meet the Sprint Goal, it should inspect what is happening here.
 Guess which Scrum event is designed for that purpose?)

-- Rushed retrospective: The team is in a hurry and allocates much less than the necessary 60 to 180 minutes for a retrospective.
+- Rushed Retrospective: The team is in a hurry and allocates much less than the necessary 60 to 180 minutes for a Retrospective.
 (That is a slippery slope and will probably end up with a ritualized ceremony of little value.
 Most team members will likely regard it as a waste sooner or later.
-Do it right by allocating sufficient time or consider stop having retrospectives at all.
+Do it right by allocating sufficient time or consider not running Retrospectives.
 And while you are at it, why don’t you abandon Scrum altogether?)

-- Someone sings: Someone from the participants provides information on the retrospective to an outsider.
-(For retrospectives, the Vegas rules applies: what is said in the room stays in the room.
-There is no exception from this rule.)
+- Someone sings: Someone from the participants provides information on the Retrospective to an outsider.
+(For Retrospectives, the Vegas rule applies: what is said in the room stays in the room.
+There is no exception to this rule.)

-- Extensive whining: The team uses the retrospective primarily to complain about the situation and assumes the victim’s role.
-(Change requires reflection, and occasionally it is a good exercise to let off steam.
-However, not moving on once you have identified critical issues and trying to change them defies the purpose of the retrospective.)
+- Extensive whining: The Scrum team uses the Retrospective primarily to complain about the situation and assumes the victim’s role.
+(Change requires reflection, and occasionally it is a suitable exercise to let off steam.
+However, not moving on once you have identified critical issues and trying to change them defies the purpose of the Retrospective.)

-- #NoAccountability: Action items were accepted before; however, no one was chosen to be responsible for the delivery.
-(If the “team” is supposed to fix X, probably everyone will rely on his or her teammates to handle it.
-Make someone responsible instead.)
+- #NoAccountability: At the last Retrospective, the team members accepted action items.
+However, no one took responsibility for the delivery.
+(If the “team” is supposed to fix X, probably everyone will rely on their teammates to handle it.
+So make someone responsible instead.)

 Sprint Retrospective Anti-Patterns of the Scrum Master

-- Waste of time: The team does not collectively value the retrospective.
-(If some team members consider the retrospective to be of little or no value it is most often the retrospective itself that sucks.
-Is it the same procedure every time, ritualized, and boring?
-Have a meta-retrospective on the retrospective itself.
+- Waste of time: The Scrum team does not collectively value the Retrospective.
+(If some team members consider the Retrospective to be of little or no value, it is most often the Retrospective itself that sucks.
+Is it the same procedure every time, ritualized and boring?
+Have a meta-retrospective on the Retrospective itself.
 Change the venue.
-Have a beer- or wine-driven retrospective.
-There are so many things a Scrum Master can do to make retrospectives great again and reduce the absence rate.
-And yes, to my experience introverts like to take part in retrospectives, too.)
+Have a beer- or wine-driven Retrospective.
+There are so many things a Scrum Master can do to make Retrospectives great again and reduce the absence rate.
+And yes, to my experience, introverts like to take part in Retrospectives, too, if appropriately facilitated.)

 - Prisoners: Some team members only participate because they are forced to join.
-(Don’t pressure anyone to take part in a retrospective.
+(Don’t pressure anyone to take part in a Retrospective.
 Instead, make it worth their time.
-The drive to continuously improve as a team needs to be fueled by intrinsic motivation, neither by fear nor by force.
-My tip: Retromat’s “Why are you here?” exercise is a good opener for a retrospective from time to time.)
+The drive to continuously improve as a team needs to be fueled by intrinsic motivation, neither by fear nor force.
+My tip: Retromat’s “Why are you here?” exercise is a good opener for a Retrospective from time to time.)

-- Groundhog day: The retrospective never changes in composition, venue, or length.
-(There is a tendency in this case that the team will revisit the same issues over and over again–it’s groundhog day without the happy ending, though.)
+- Groundhog day: The Sprint Retrospective never changes in composition, venue, or length.
+There is a tendency in this case that the Scrum team might revisit the same issues repeatedly–it’s Groundhog Day without the happy ending, though.

-- No psychological safety: The retrospective is an endless cycle of blame and finger-pointing.
-(The team wins together, the team fails together.
-The blame game documents both the failure of the Scrum Master as the facilitator of the retrospective as well as the team’s lack of maturity and communication skills.)
+- No psychological safety: The Retrospective is an endless cycle of blame and finger-pointing.
+(The team wins together; the team fails together.
+The blame game documents both the failure of the Scrum Master as the facilitator of the Retrospective and the Scrum team’s lack of maturity and communication skills.)

-- Bullying: One or two team members are dominating the retrospective.
+- Bullying is accepted: One or two team members dominate the Retrospective.
 (This communication behavior is often a sign of either a weak or uninterested Scrum Master.
-The retrospective needs to be a safe place where everyone–introverts included–can address issues and provide his or her feedback free from third party influence.
-If some of the team members are dominating the conversation, and probably even bullying or intimidating other teammates, the retrospective will fail to provide such a safe place.
-This failure will result in participants dropping out of the retrospective and render the results less valuable.
-It is the main responsibility of the Scrum Master to ensure that everyone will be heard and has an opportunity to voice his or her thoughts.
+The Retrospective needs to be a safe place where everyone–introverts included–can address issues and provide their feedback free from third-party influence.
+If some of the team members dominate the conversation and probably even bully or intimidate other teammates, the Retrospective will fail to provide such a safe place.
+This failure will result in participants dropping out of the Retrospective and render the results less valuable.
+It is the primary responsibility of the Scrum Master as a facilitator to ensure that everyone will be heard and has an opportunity to voice their thoughts.
 By the way, equally distributed speaking time is according to Google also a sign of a high-performing team.
 Read More: What Google Learned From Its Quest to Build the Perfect Team.
-Also, check out Liberating Structures’ “Conversation Café” which addresses this issue with a simple protocol that fits well into retrospectives.)

-- Passivity: The team members are present but are not participating.
-(There are plenty of reasons for such a behavior: they regard the retrospective a waste of time, it is an unsafe place, or the participants are bored to death by its predictiveness or likely lack of progress.
-Probably, the team members fear negative repercussions in the case of their absence and hence decided to show up.
-In this case, there is no quick fix, and the Scrum Master needs to figure out what kind of retrospective works in his or her team’s context.
+- Passivity: The Scrum team members are present but are not participating.
+(There are plenty of reasons for such a behavior: they regard the Retrospective as a waste of time, it is an unsafe place, or the participants are bored to death by its predictiveness or likely lack of progress.
+Probably, the team members are afraid of negative repercussions in the case of their absence and hence decided to show up.
+Unfortunately, in this case, there is no quick fix, and the Scrum Master needs to figure out what kind of Retrospective works in their team’s context.
 Take it to the team.)

 Sprint Retrospective Anti-Patterns of the Organization

-- No suitable venue: There is no adequate place available to run the Retrospective.
+- No suitable venue: There is no good place available to run the Retrospective.
 (Let’s assume that we won’t spend the rest of our professional lives in virtual team settings for a moment.
-Then the least appropriate place to have a retrospective is a meeting room with a rectangular table surrounded by chairs.
-And yet it is the most common venue to have a retrospective.
+Then the least appropriate place to have a Retrospective is a meeting room with a rectangular table surrounded by chairs.
+And yet it is the most common venue to have a Retrospective.
 Becoming agile requires space.
 If this space is not available, you should become creative and go somewhere else.
 If the weather is fine, grab your stickies and go outside.
 Or rent a suitable space somewhere else.
 If that is not working, for example, due to budget issues, remove at least the table so you can sit/stand in a circle.
 Just be creative.
 Read More: Agile Workspace: The Undervalued Success Factor.)

-- Line managers present: Line managers participate in retrospectives.
-(This is among the worst Sprint Retrospective anti-patterns I can think of.
-It turns the retrospective into an unsafe place.
-And who would expect that an unsafe place triggers an open discussion among the team members?
-Any line manager who insists on such a proceeding signals his or her lack of understanding of basic Scrum practices.
+- Line managers present: Line managers regularly participate in Retrospectives.
+(This is among the worst Sprint Retrospective anti-patterns I can imagine.
+It turns the Retrospective into an unsafe place.
+And who would expect that an unsafe place would trigger an open discussion among the team members?
+Any line manager who insists on such a proceeding signals their lack of understanding of basic Scrum practices.

-- Let us see your minutes: Someone from the organization — outside the Scrum team — requires access to the retrospective minutes.
-(This is almost as bad as line managers who want to participate in a retrospective.
-Of course, the access must be denied.)
+- Let us see your minutes: Someone from the organization — outside the Scrum team — requires access to the Retrospective minutes.
+(This is almost as bad as line managers who want to participate in a Retrospective.
+But, of course, this information is solely available to team members.)

-The Replay of the Webinar Sprint Retrospective Anti-Patterns Is Available
+📺 The Replay of the Webinar Sprint Retrospective Anti-Patterns

 Note: If the browser will not start the video automatically, click here to watch the replay of the webinar Sprint Retrospective anti-patterns directly on Youtube.